A6136 road

 The A6136 is a 4 digit A road in North Yorkshire, England.
 It runs between the A6108 Queen's Road, in the market town of Richmond, before terminating on the A6055 in Catterick, near the A1(M) Junction 52.

 Route

-The A6055 begins in the market town of Richmond as "Station Road".
+The A6136 begins in the market town of Richmond as "Station Road" and crosses Mercury Bridge.
 This refers to the old station that used to be present on this road.
 Moving on, it reaches the outer suburbs of Richmond.
 Passing through sparse woodland, it soon enters the outer suburbs of another town, Catterick Garrison; this is the main road through the town.
-The road passes the town centre of the garrison and goes through its suburbs, Colburn and Walkerville.
-Just after leaving Walkerville it used to cross over the A1 road uniquely splitting off in two directions, the south heading for Catterick Village and the north heading for Brompton-on-Swale, both meeting the A1 southbound and northbound.
+The road passes the town centre of the garrison and goes through its suburbs, Colburn (including Walkerville) and Brough with St Giles.
+This section is renowned locally for being congested with commuters, military personnel and children going to school.
+A relief road has been suggested by local councillors.
+Just after leaving Brough it used to cross over the A1 road uniquely splitting off in two directions, the south heading for Catterick Village and the north heading for Brompton-on-Swale, both meeting the A1 southbound and northbound.